Modelling context for the analysis of language variation and change

 Universität des Saarlandes (Germany)

-The project will use computational approaches to mode linguistic and extra-linguistic context for the analysis of language variation and change.
-Context has a major impact on how we process language.
+Objectives: Context has a major impact on how we process language.
 However, the notion of context is very broad ranging from broadly conceived pragmatic conditions, i.e. the extra-linguistic context (e.g. socio-cultural factors, genres, time), to the relationship among linguistic elements that can substitute for each other in a given context, i.e. the paradigmatic context, up to the local linguistic context of linguistic elements, i.e. the syntagmatic context.
 While studies on language variation and change do encompass the notion of context, the coverage of contextual factors is often relatively limited.
-This project will apply and further develop computational modeling techniques to integrate contextual factors among the types of context described above to arrive at more comprehensive accounts of effects of contextual factors on language variation and change.
+This project will apply and further develop computational modelling techniques to integrate contextual factors among the types of context described above to arrive at more comprehensive accounts of effects of contextual factors on language variation and change.
+Sofia will 1) assess the suitability of selected probabilistic methods (word/neural embeddings, information-theoretic models, etc.) for diachronic linguistic analysis given contextual factors; 2) undertake a systematic study and modelling evaluation of different datasets (provided by USAAR Clarin-D repository) according to different types of contextual factors.